hf-laboratories/android-network-cfg-bulk-setter/README.md

   └──────────────┘
 ```

-A comprehensive collection of all property and environment configuration keys related to networking on Android Linux.
+A comprehensive collection of all property and environment configuration keys related to networking on Android Linux,
+as well as utilities to parse key:value data from json, Backup settings, Restore Settings, read keys:values from the system,
+and apply values utilizing a combination of 5 different types of config (listed below).

 ## Overview